 This course encourages candidates to draw on their experiences at GCSE and recognise the interdependence of musical skills, knowledge and understanding and the links between the activities of performing/realising, composing and appraising.
 It offers a meaningful foundation for the study of Music beyond A Level.

-Grade 5 or above Music GCSE plus at least Grade 5 or above on an instrument/voice.
-The ability to pass Grade 5 Theory is also required.
+GCSE Grade 5 or above in Music, plus Grade 5 or above standard in voice or instrument and the ability to pass Grade 5 Theory are required.

 EDUQAS Mrs F McCann

 PHILOSOPHY AND RELIGIOUS STUDIES - A LEVEL